As market demand for enterprise application developers continues to surge, no-code and low-code vendors seek ways...

 to stand out from one another in an effort to lure professional and citizen developers.

-For instance, last week's Spark release of Skuid's eponymous drag-and-drop application creation system adds on-premises, private data integration, a new Design System Studio, and new core components for tasks such as creation of buttons, forms, charts and tables.
+For instance, last week's Spark release of Skuid's eponymous drag-and-drop application system adds on-premises, private data integration, a Design System Studio, and core components for tasks such as of buttons, forms, charts and tables.

 A suite of prebuilt application templates aim to help users build and customize a bespoke application, such as salesforce automation, recruitment and applicant tracking, HR management and online learning.